Forth Axis And Yet Another Dissapointment

 So today the plan was to complete everything except the cover box for the X axis motor.
 And that is almost what happened.
 I give you the Terco with only the Z bellows and the x motor cover missing.

 I had planned to use the Portal CNC to make fasteners for the bellows, but then I found an original piece in metal at the same time as the Portal CNC refused to start.
+So I made the pieces using sheet metal and the angle grinder.
+Quick, elegant and satisfying.

 Smooth As Butter Hard As Rock